nexiality/tutorials/docs/Database-Automation-dynamicsql.md

 ## Example 2: Looping Through Resultset
-As an idea of what one can do with dynamic SQL, here's a slight modification to the same example:
+As an idea of what one can do with dynamic SQL, here's a slight modification to the same example:<br/>
 ![DynamicSQL1a](image/rdbms-02-DynamicSQL1a.script.png)

 Instead of asserting query result, we can loop through the resultset to dynamically generate external content.
 In this case, we are generating what would have been a customer-specific marketing email content.
 By using `base|repeatUntil(steps,maxWaitMs)` command we can loop through a series of commands, such as generating email content for each row of the resultset.
-The resulting output looks something like this:
+The resulting output looks something like this:<br/>
 ![DynamicSQL1a output](image/rdbms-02-DynamicSQL1a.output.png)

-The respective email content are as follows:
+The respective email content are as follows:<br/>
 ![DynamicSQL1a email0](image/rdbms-02-DynamicSQL1a.output-email0.png)
 ![DynamicSQL1a email1](image/rdbms-02-DynamicSQL1a.output-email1.png)
 ![DynamicSQL1a email2](image/rdbms-02-DynamicSQL1a.output-email2.png)